m-lab/ndt-e2e-ansible/README.md

 ### Configuring the control machine

-To configure the control machine to manage the machines in the testbed, run the following command:
+The "control machine" in Ansible terms is the machine from which the operator runs Ansible commands and executes playbooks.
+To configure your machine to be a control machine for the NDT E2E testing playbooks so that you can manage the M-Lab NDT testbed, run the following command from your local machine:

 ```bash
 ansible-playbook configure_control.yml